-All NASA subprograms must relate to and support one or more of these directorates.
+All NASA Space Grant subprograms must relate to and support one or more of these directorates.
 Likewise, all programs supported by LaSPACE must support the NASA organization, align with the NASA Strategic Plan, and support the goals of the Office of STEM Engagement.
+Any alignment with NASA Center programs should also be detailed.